Suicide Awareness & Prevention: Support for Grad Students & Their Families

 Suicide is a serious issue that impacts university students across the nation.
 Learn key risk factors, signs, and prevention measures in this guide and what to do if you are having thoughts of suicide.
 The right information can save lives.

 When left unchecked, anxiety and depression in graduate school can lead to far more serious mental health concerns, including suicide.
-Suicide is the second-leading cause of death among people ages 15 to 24, and an estimated 1,100 deaths by suicide occur on college campuses each year.
+Suicide is the second-leading cause of death among U.S. college students, and an estimated 1,100 deaths by suicide occur on college campuses each year.
 This makes it critical to learn how to recognize the risk factors of suicide and how to address them should one or more emerge in a friend, a family member, or yourself.

 The following guidebook is a starting point.
 It examines stressors, risk factors, and warning signs, and then breaks down the steps you can take if you or someone you know needs help.
 It also includes an interview with a university counselor who specializes in mental health in college.
-Suicide awareness and prevention begins with education.
+Suicide awareness and prevention begins with education — take the first steps below.

 Common Grad School Stressors